Waxwork is a movie about six collage kids who go visit a wax museum one night and only a couple of them make it out alive.

 It’s interesting to note, that not everyone reacts the same when they suddenly find themselves in the world of an exhibit.
 Some question what’s going on immediately, while others just inexplicably seem to go with the flow.

-With a movie with so many different environments, costuming and looking like it was filmed on a rather small budget, I was pleasantly surprised by the quality of the special effects.
+With a movie with so many different environments, and looking like it was filmed on a rather small budget, I was pleasantly surprised by the quality of the special effects.
 Sure, some of the monsters are obviously wearing rubber masks, but they also did some excellent work in the make-up and gore departments as well.
-Sadly though, it seems their budget was too small to use any actual wax figures, so instead the “realistic” wax creations in the exhibits are filled with a bunch of actors trying to remain very, very still.
-Thankfully, the movie doesn’t seem to take itself to seriously, so this isn’t as big of a distraction as it could be.
+Sadly though, it seems their budget was too small to use any actual wax figures, so instead the “realistic” wax creations, the exhibits are instead filled with a bunch of actors trying to remain very, very still.
+Thankfully, the movie doesn’t seem to take itself to seriously, so catching one of the “wax” figures breathing isn’t as big of a distraction as it could be.

 Damnit Garry!
 When we went over the script, what part of “not breathing” did you not understand!